-GENE TEST RESULTS EXPLANATION F9 (Xq27.1) Asp110Gly This result confirms the diagnosis of Hemophilia B .
+GENE TEST RESULTS EXPLANATION F9 (Xq27.1) c.278-3A>G This result supports the diagnosis of Hemophilia B .
 This result should be interpreted in the context of clinical presentation and results of other laboratory tests (e.g., APTT, Factor IX Activity, Factor IX Inhibitor, etc.).
-A PCR/sequencing study has detected one copy of the Asp110Gly (F9: g.15392A>G, c.329A>G or p.Asp110Gly) variation.
-The Asp110Gly variation is an A to G change at nucleotide position 15392 in the F9 gene.
-This encodes an amino acid at position 110 (glycine) that is different from the reference (aspartate) and may have implications on structure and or function of the resulting protein.
-As males have only one copy of the X chromosome, a pathogenic variation in an X-linked gene renders the patient with only a mutated form of the gene.
-Thus, they are highly susceptible to development of significant abnormal hemophiliac symptoms.
+A PCR/sequencing study has confirmed one copy of a F9 gene with putative splice-site variation (F9: g.15338A>G, c.278-3A>G).
+This variation is an A to G change at nucleotide position 15338 of the F9 gene.
+It has been reported that this nucleotide variant impacts post-transcriptional processing of the mRNA transcript.
+The presence of this variant induces the use of this position as a novel splice acceptor for exon 2, causing a -2bp frameshift.
+The new in-frame coding sequence of exon 2 produces an abnormal 11 amino acid peptide (ending in a termination codon) - resulting in an abnormally short, truncated protein.
+As males have only one copy of the X chromosome, a variation in an X-linked gene renders the patient with only a mutated form of the gene.
+Thus, they are susceptible to the most severe form of the disease.
 F8 (Xq28) Negative